wryfi/burl/README.rst

 code
 ----

-``burl`` is written in python 3.6 and django 2.0.
-It will probably run fine on python 3.4 and 3.5, but no effort at backwards compatibility is made.
-Python 2 is not supported.  ``burl`` should run anywhere python will run, most easily on a unix-like system.
+``burl`` is written in python 3 with django 2.
+It will probably run fine on python 3.4+ but is developed on python 3.7.
+Python 2 is not supported.
+``burl`` should run anywhere python will run, most easily on a unix-like system.

 database
 --------

 ``burl`` requires a relational database.
-Technically, any of the databases supported by django should work at this time, but development is focused on postgres, and future releases may introdudce postgres-specific code and/or features.
-Therefore, ``psycopg2`` is a required dependency.
+Technically, any of the databases supported by django should work, but development is focused on postgres, and future releases may introduce postgres-specific code and/or features.
+Therefore, ``psycopg2`` is the required dependency, and it is up to the user to make alternative arrangements if a different database is to be used.

 You will need database development libraries on your system to build the postgres ``psycopg2`` module needed for postgresql.